Workplace safety, now and always

 A workplace that is psychologically healthy and safewill respect and listen to workers, act on their concerns, and provide opportunities for workers to have some control over their work.
 This often results in fewer work-related injuries and illnesses, less time loss and shorter time off work when injuries and illnesses occur, less absenteeism, and more productive and engaged workers.
 WCB has awareness, assessment, and coaching resources that will help you improve the psychological health and safety of your workplaces.

-WCB Nova Scotia’s YouTube channel includes a number of inspirational videos and resources that may be helpful for your business in tackling safety challenges.
-You’ll find “Back Protection Agents,” a series dedicated to preventing back injury, the Rod Stickman series of fun workplace safety videos covering a range of topics, a series of inspirational stories about return-to-work and much more.
+WCB Nova Scotia’s YouTube channel includes a number of educational and inspirational videos and resources that may be helpful for your business in tackling safety challenges.
+You’ll find the Rod Stickman series of fun workplace safety videos covering a range of topics, a series of inspirational stories about return-to-work and much more.
 Check back often, as new resources are added regularly.

 Safe and Secure brings safety straight to your inbox